All Episodes

 Here's how simple this is.

-When you become a Pure Talk customer and get the same service and save, again, average family on average, saving a thousand dollars plus a year for the exact same service.
+When you become a Puritan customer and get the same service and save, again, average family on average, saving $1,000 plus a year for the exact same service, you're going to save money for the same service.

-You're gonna save money for the same service and for every new person that signs up, they're gonna donate a portion of every new order to this great cause.
+And for every new person that signs up, they're going to donate a portion of every new order to this great cause.

-Pound 250, keyword save now from my cell phone company that you'll love, pure talk.
+Pound250, keyword save now from my cell phone company that you'll love, Pure Talk.

 You're like family to me.

-You you're uh you're a big brother to me.
+You're a big brother to me.

-Uh our lives and careers have been so intertwined, it's amazing.
+Our lives and careers have been so intertwined, it's amazing.

 I bring this up often.